NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Champion.md

 ## Champion MasteryLevel 17

-You've mastered your arsenal of champion techniques and divine spells.
-Your proficiency ranks for your champion class DC and for divine spell attack rolls and spell DCs increase to master.
+You've mastered your champion techniques and divine spells.
+Your proficiency ranks for your champion class DC, spell attack modifier, and spell DC increase to master.

 ## Legendary ArmorLevel 17